 (2017 – ?)

+We are living in the Anthropocene.
+Human activity has tampered with the climate and the environment to the point of becoming a major force in nature.
 Still, we disregard how we impair the ecosystems we live in.
-We fail to acknowledge the impact and severity that such tampering will have on the world we borrow from future generations.
-We lack the required motivation to reconsider our policies.
+We fail to acknowledge the impact and severity that such tampering will have on the critical zones we borrow from future generations.
+We lack the required unilateral incentives to reconsider our policies.

 Hacking my images, I work at the intersection of photography and painting.
 I utilise the designed process to create positive visuals.
 It is my contention, in fact, that the Earth will not lose its inherent beauty, even though it may become more inhospitable to current human societies and to other species in the biosphere.
 In a way, I am photographing nature into the future.
 I am photographing a world without us.